 The Liberty’s building history

-When Arthur Lasenby Liberty started his business at 218a Regent Street with three staff members, he only had half a shop at his disposal.
-Within eighteen months, he had repaid the loan and acquired the second half of 218 Regent Street.
-As the business grew, neighbouring properties were bought and added to the shop.
+When Arthur Lasenby Liberty started his business at 218a Regent Street with just three staff members, he only had half a shop.
+Within eighteen months, he repaid the loan and expanded into the other half.
+As the business grew, he bought neighboring properties to add to the shop.

-The construction of the Tudor revival building that we currently know on Great Marlborough Street started in 1924 and “used timber recycled from the ships HMS Hindustan (the frontage of the building even has the same length as the Hindustan) and HMS Impregnable”.
-Today this building is a Grade II* listed building.
+The Tudor revival building we know today on Great Marlborough Street began construction in 1924, using timber recycled from the ships HMS Hindustan and HMS Impregnable.
+The building’s frontage even matches the length of the Hindustan.
+Today, it’s a Grade II* listed building.

-It is said that “the weathervane on top of the store bears a model of the Mayflower, the ship that brought the Pilgrims to America”.
+It’s said that the weathervane atop the store features a model of the Mayflower, the ship that brought the Pilgrims to America.

-If you look at the clock on Kingly Street, you may see some words of wisdom for the shoppers who pass by : “No minute gone comes back again, take heed and see ye do nothing in vain.”
-Above the clock, the striking of the hour chime brings out figures of St. George and the Dragon, to recreate their legendary battle every sixty minutes.
-Look also at the angels of the Four Winds: Uriel (south), Michael (east), Raphael (west), and Gabriel (north); they are situated on each corner of the clock.
+If you glance at the clock on Kingly Street, you’ll spot a piece of wisdom for shoppers: “No minute gone comes back again, take heed and see ye do nothing in vain.”
+Every hour, the clock chimes, and the figures of St. George and the Dragon re-enact their legendary battle.
+Don’t miss the Four Winds angels – Uriel (south), Michael (east), Raphael (west), and Gabriel (north) – on each corner of the clock.

 Christmas at Liberty

-The story associated with this tree is based on a poem by Gabrielle Djanogly, which tells the story of an All-Seeing Owl and the vision he had for a magical tree… The result is of course stunning by its size and charming by its poetic dimension.
-I think that looking at this tree is the perfect way to get into the Christmas spirit …
+It’s both fascinating and enchanting!
+The tree’s story is inspired by a poem by Gabrielle Djanogly, about an All-Seeing Owl’s vision of a magical tree.
+The result is stunning in both size and charm.
+It’s the perfect way to get into the Christmas spirit!

 I hope you’ve enjoyed this post and found inspiration here.
 If you are planning to explore Liberty London, please share your experience and opinion here!